Triangleman1/SNCompany/README.md

   - Number of Fire exits
   - Traversal time across each vanilla moon

-With more players pr at small dungeon sizes, it will not be possible to get an S. This is intentional.
+With more players or at small dungeon sizes, it will not be possible to get an S. This is intentional.
 Four players 100% clearing adamance/offense/march is the S threshold it automatically balances for.

 ## Misc
 Fines are removed.
 Replaced by a gentle chiding.